What is an Adjustable-Rate Mortgage (ARM)?

-When the fixed period is over and your rate adjusts, interest rates changes are capped.
+When the fixed period is over and your rate adjusts, interest rate changes are capped.

 - Initial fixed period: Enjoy the fixed, lower rate for the initial period

-- Expect to earn more income in a few years
+- Workers expecting to earn more income in the next few years

-- Plan to refinance before the loan adjusts
+- Borrowers who plan to refinance before the loan adjusts

 ARM Loan Requirements

 Each mortgage lender has their own individual qualification standards when issuing a loan.
 Make sure to check with your lender to find out the specific requirements for approval for your loan.

 Here are some general requirements to qualify for a ARM.

 - A minimum credit score of 580 to 620: Having a good credit score is the main way borrowers are able to qualify for the lowest mortgage rates.
 Lenders generally consider a good credit score to be between 670 and 739.
 A credit score of 620 is the minimum required to qualify for a standard Conventional loan.
 Some lenders may accept as low a score as 500 for other ARMs such as FHA.